General disclosures

 Annual estimates

-In the 2023–24 Budget Statements, the estimates for the Department of Education and the School Curriculum and Standards Authority are consolidated within a single Division of the Consolidated Account Expenditure Estimates.
+In the 2024–25 Budget Statements, the estimates for the Department of Education and the School Curriculum and Standards Authority were consolidated within a single Division of the Consolidated Account Expenditure Estimates.
 The annual estimates representing the budget for the Department of Education excluding the School Curriculum and Standards Authority are in Appendix 5.

 Board and committee remuneration